 Arms Index (TRIN) Guide

-Arms Index is anther acronym for the Trading Index, and it was developed in the year 1967.
-It is nothing but the volume based indicators which determines the market strength and breadth by thoroughly understanding the relationship between the advancing as well as declining issues and also their respective volume.
+Arms Index is another acronym for the Trading Index, and it was developed in the year 1967.
+It is nothing but the volume-based indicators which determines the market strength and breadth by thoroughly understanding the relationship between the advancing as well as declining issues and also their respective volume.
 It is used to measure intra-day market supply as well as demand.
 It can also be applied over the specific duration of time.
 But primarily, it is used as the short-term trading goal.

 The issues with Arms Index

-Here are few scenarios where actually problem can occur-
+Here are a few scenarios where actually problem can occur-

 - Suppose if a bullish day occurs wherein there are many advancing issues rather than declining issues.
 In spite of this bullish trading, arms index would still give a neutral value of (2/1)/ (2/1) =1.0.
 Sometimes, the index’s reading many not is entirely accurate.

-- In case, if another bullish scenario occurs wherein there are nearly three times advancing issues as that of the declining issues and twice the advancing volume rather than the declining volume.
+- In case, if another bullish scenario occurs wherein, there are nearly three times advancing issues like that of the declining issues and twice the advancing volume rather than the declining volume.
 In such a scenario, the arms index would be bearish, i.e. (3/1)/ (2/1) =1.5, which again suggest inaccuracy.

 In this relate, the only way to the left to solve the issues is to separate the components of the arms index into volume rather than using it in the same question.
 For example: Let’s consider advancing issues is divided by the declining issues, and it could show one particular trend whereas the advancing volume over the declining volume could be seen as a separate trend.
 These ratios are called as upside/downside ratio and advance/decline ratio.